 - Experience working with youth in an educational setting, with preference to public secondary schools.

 - Experience with youth and families in diverse socio-economic, cultural, linguistic settings, and/or evidence of experience and academic knowledge with multicultural and social justice issues and challenges.
+See suggested courses with social justice content.

 Additional Application Requirements: